forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

 2. Run the **SFDX: Authorize an Org** command to connect to the Salesforce sandbox org or scratch org that has Einstein for Developers(beta) enabled.

-A sidebar panel opens and the Einstein logo on the activity bar confirms that the extension is installed.
+The Einstein logo on the activity bar and in the status bar confirms that the extension is installed.
+Open the command palette and run `View: Show Einstein Developer Sidebar` to open the side bar.

 ![einstein installed](../../../images/einstein-installed.png)